California Penal Code 240

 According to California Penal Code 240, anyone who willfully behaves in a way that would result in force, even if the force does not occur, can be convicted of committing assault.

-The term assault can sometimes be used interchangeably with assault and battery, but there are important differences between the two.
-Assault and battery would require an act of force to occur, while an assault does not.
+The term is sometimes be used interchangeably with assault and battery, but there are important differences between the two.
+Assault and battery would require an act of force to occur, while the other does not.

 In order for prosecutors to secure a conviction for a PC 240 violation, they would need to establish the following: